HunterKnott/fluent/README.md

 - I followed the beginner's guide at https://react.dev/ to learn React, they're very easy to follow.
 - I followed the beginner's guide at https://nextjs.org/docs to learn Next.js, it's also easy to follow.
 - I was planning on using Supabase for the database and backend.
 It's pretty simple to use with tutorials.
 I used this one to understand the basics (https://www.youtube.com/watch?v=dU7GwCOgvNY)
-- For putting sign-in capability on the website, I was planning on following the code here (https://github.com/SamuelSackey/nextjs-supabase-example).
-This shows how to do Supabase Google auth.
+- For putting sign-in capability on the website, I was planning on following the code here (https://www.youtube.com/watch?v=yDJcdDa6la0).